 Proposals for extra funding for the Neighbourhood Networks are being discussed at Leeds City Council’s executive board tomorrow, 20 September, following in-depth evaluation of the work they do.

 The Neighbourhood Networks focus on reducing social isolation and improving the health and wellbeing of people across the city.
 Planned and managed by older people and other community stakeholders, they were developed in the 1980s as a response to the growing numbers of older people in Leeds and the need to focus on preventing illness and isolation and promoting health, wellbeing and independence.

 Examples of services provided by the Networks include befriending, luncheon clubs, digital skills and exercise sessions, as well as home-based and one-to-one support, as well as being a gateway to other services.

-Cllr Rebecca Charlwood, executive member for health, wellbeing and adults, said:
+Councillor Rebecca Charlwood, executive member for health, wellbeing and adults said:

 “Leeds Neighbourhood Networks continue to play an important preventative role in the city, making a real difference to the lives of people who use the service.
 Our Networks are recognised nationally and internationally as examples of good practice, highlighting the significant impact key services can make in tackling inequality and improving the lives thousands of people in the city.

 “I am delighted that we have guaranteed funding for the Neighbourhood Networks in Leeds.
 We aim to invest more than £500,000 per year extra, increasing the funding from Leeds City Council to over £3 million a year.
 This is a clear commitment from the council, recognising the significant value the Networks bring to communities across the city.”

 Cath Roff, Director of Adults and Health services for Leeds City Council said: